AdobeDocs/campaign-classic.en/help/platform/using/appendices-fda.md

 #### Driver configuration {#driver-configuration}

-Check specific database doc teradata
+To learn more on driver configuration, refer to this [section](../../platform/using/legacy-connectors.md#configure-access-to-teradata).

 #### Environment variables {#environment-varaiables}

-check dic teradata
+To learn more on the environment variables of the Adobe Campaign server, refer to this [section](../../platform/using/legacy-connectors.md#configure-access-to-teradata).

 ### Campaign server configuration for Windows #campaign-server-windows}

 You first need to download Teradata Tools and utilities for Windows.
+You can download it from this [page](https://downloads.teradata.com/download/tools/teradata-tools-and-utilities-windows-installation-package)

 Make sure to install the ODBC driver and the Teradata Parallel Transporter Base.
 It will install telapi.dll that is used to do bulk load on Teradata database.